pranayat/today-i-learned/JS_Singletons.md

 The first time you run mySingleton.getIntance() it returns object created by init() Next time it returns the same object (because of the if statement)

+Components:
+* 1 anonymouse driver function that returns the an object containing getInstance function
+* one init function which returns a new instance containing private methods and props, called by getInstance
+* getInstance function which returns instance

 You will get the same random number in every instance